egorssed/You-are-what-you-eat/docs/index.md

 We are interested in the influence of demographic data on food composition.
 Can food consumption habits be mapped to certain groups of people?
-In this data story, we are going to answer this question in two parts: first, we will explore relation between each individual demographic marker and food consumption habits.
+In this data story, we are going to answer this question in two parts: first, we will explore relations between each individual demographic marker and food consumption habits.
 Afterward, we will investigate how well we can predict food consumption habits from demographic markers.
 These analyses are interesting, but not really useful without a specific usecase.
 Therefore, we are going to apply our newly-gained understanding and develop a marketing strategy for a new protein bar!